algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ### 3.2.7.
 Waves

 The game will be divided into waves, each wave will have a different number of enemies, and each wave will be more difficult than the previous one.
 The player will have to defeat all the enemies of a wave in order to go to the next one.
 Every 5 waves, will have a boss wave, which will be more difficult than the previous waves, and will have a boss enemy.
-Before each wave, the player will have 1 minute to place their towers and temples on the map.
-Once the setup phase is over, the enemies will start to spawn, and the player will have to defeat them.
-The player will also have the possibility to start the wave before the 1 minute timer is over.
+Before each wave, the player will have to place their towers and temples on the map, there won't be any time limit.
+Once the player has clicked the ready button, the enemies will start to spawn, and the player will have to defeat them.

 <br/>